eladkarako/exiftool-source/README.md

          another deletable group.
 For example, specifying "-APP14:All=" will NOT delete the APP14 "Adobe" segment because this is accomplished with "-Adobe:All".

+         6) When shifting a value, the shift is applied to the original value of the tag, overriding any other values previously assigned to the tag on the same command line.
+To shift a date/time value and copy it to another tag in the same operation, use the -globalTimeShift option.

          Special feature: Integer values may be specified in hexadecimal with a leading "0x", and simple rational values may be specified as